edemko/zedo/README.md

 Instead of invoking a do-script directly, let's instead always invoke it through our little utility.

-That's why dbj came up with [redo](https://cr.yp.to/redo.html).
+That's why djb came up with [redo](https://cr.yp.to/redo.html).
 Admittedly, he only came up with the idea, not the implementation, so there are some known weaknesses, and some he admits himself.
-`zedo` implements the strong points of redo, while addressing the weakness of `redo` while gaining the strengths of redo.
+`zedo` implements the strong points of redo, while addressing the weakness of `redo`.
 It is named differently only so that there is no confusion between the two interfaces.

 ## Architectural Notes